 What medical science courses are included in the curriculum?

 Coursework includes Phlebotomy, Chemistry, Hematology, Microbiology, Blood Bank, Urinalysis, Immunology and Parasitology and an internship in an approved laboratory facility.

 The program moves very quickly.
 There are reading assignments every night and quizzes almost every day.

 Is there math computation involved in the medical lab technician program?

 There is a considerable amount of math required in Chemistry.
 Problems are usually of the equation type and are practiced throughout the Chemistry course in order to give students time to understand and become proficient with these problems.

 What type of person would enjoy working as a medical clinical lab technician?

 Medical clinical lab technicians are problem solvers and like challenge and responsibility.
 They are accurate in task performance, reliable, work well under pressure and stress, and are able to finish a task and communicate well.
 They set high standards for themselves and expect quality in the work they do.

 What are the licensure requirements for this program?

 The program instructor provides students with information about the application process for the certification exam including the websites used to complete this process.
-Students choose one out of the two certification agencies (AMT or AAB).
+Students choose one out of the three certification agencies (AMT, ASCP or AAB).